doki-theme/doki-theme-eclipse/README.md

 However, for some themes, it does look close enough to the original color.
 So if you're feeling adventurous, go for this route!

-For your convenience, I have provided the `devStlyeThemes` directory in this repository.
+For your convenience, I have provided the `devStyleThemes` directory in this repository.
 This directory contains all the current supported Doki Themes.

 The directory includes a file whose name is base HSL value you can use to set the Light/Dark custom theme to.